-Check the rotation
+Check the rotation - Frame Mounted

 - Operating the pump in reverse rotation can result in the contact of metal parts, heat generation, and breach of containment. - Always disconnect and lock out power to the driver before you perform any installation or maintenance tasks.
-Failure to disconnect and lock out driver power will result in serious physical injury. - 1.
+Failure to disconnect and lock out driver power will result in serious physical injury. - Electrical connections must be made by certified electricians in compliance with all international, national, state, and local rules. - Refer to driver/coupling/gear manufacturers installation and operation manuals (IOM) for specific instructions and recommendations. - 1.
 Lock out power to the driver. - 2.
-Make sure that the coupling hubs are fastened securely to the shafts. - Make sure that the coupling spacer is removed.The pump ships with the coupling spacer removed. - 4.
+Make sure that the coupling hubs are fastened securely to the shafts. - 3.
+Make sure that the coupling spacer is removed. - The pump ships with the coupling spacer removed. - 4.
 Unlock power to the driver. - 5.
-Make sure that everyone is clear, and then jog the driver long enough to determine that the direction of rotation corresponds to the arrow on the bearing housing or close-coupled frame - 6.
+Make sure that everyone is clear, and then jog the driver long enough to determine that the direction of rotation corresponds to the arrow on the bearing housing or close-coupled frame. - 6.
 Lock out power to the driver.